muskan2408/MultiAgentHealthOrchestrator/README1.md

 ## The Business Context

-mama health operates conversational AI systems that guide patients through complex healthcare journeys.
+ health operates conversational AI systems that guide patients through complex healthcare journeys.
 Our platform relies on multiple specialized AI agents working together—each responsible for a specific domain (e.g., symptom triage, medication guidance, appointment scheduling).

 A key challenge we face is **agent orchestration**: ensuring that user queries are routed to the right specialist agent, that agents can hand off to each other gracefully, and that the overall conversation remains coherent and helpful.